OryanOmer/tikal-exercise/README.md

    <br/> The url is http://192.168.1.21:8080.

 ## Jenkins initial setup
-1. You need the Jenkins initial password to login to the UI, you can find it on the master server (ssh username and password is 'vagrant'):
+1. You need the Jenkins initial password to login to the UI, you can find it on the master server:
 ```
-ssh vagrant@192.168.1.21
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```